danielnuriyev/engineering-blog/minimal-requirements-for-a-good-software-engineer.md

 - Assembley: if you haven't tried Assembley, you do not know how a computer works.
 - C: if you haven't coded in C, you do not know how software actually works.
-- C++: low level OO language used for firmware and for speed
+- C++: low level OO language used for firmware, kernel space code, speed.
+Most other common languages are responses to the flexibility of C++.

-These languages are good for their respective areas:
+Other:

-- JavaScript for APIs and web applications
+- Zig is a response to the complexity of C.
-- Dart for mobile apps
+- Rust is the response to the complexity of C++ and increasinlgly more engineers prefer Rust where C++ used to be the choice.
-- Python for data and for APIs/backend when speed is of lower importance
+- JavaScript is a language using which one can develop a web app and then wrap it as a PWA and install it on a smartphone and desktop, a backend service, work with data using polaris/pyarrow (but not spark yet) and maybe more based on the availability of NodeJS/Deno/Bun plugins (most likely implemented in languages isted above).
+It may be not the ideal candidate for each of the mentioned uses but it's worth learning it as it coveres such a broad range.
-- Julia for data if you also need speed and concurrency.
-It is also good for APIs with spikes due to its [coroutines](https://docs.julialang.org/en/v1/manual/asynchronous-programming/).
+- Python for data, scripting and for backend when speed is of lower importance.

 [Here](programming-languages.md) is more info.